 Program Liaison.
 The Board will designate a Program Liaison who shall coordinate Program lifecycle activities, act as the primary intermediary with each Program, and represent a Program to the Board when the PMC Lead is unable to do so.
 The Executive Director of the Foundation will act as the initial Program Liaison for a period of not less than one (1) year after ratification of the expanded scope of the Foundation.
 Thereafter, a Program Liaison may be nominated by any Board member every two (2) years, and elected by the members of the Board, on a one person, one vote basis.

 New Programs.
 Proposals for new Programs can be put forward by any Foundation Member for public review and comment.
 Once the proposal has been socialized, it should be submitted to the Board for review.
-New Program proposals must include the name of the proposed PMC Lead, the proposed scope, descriptions of the initial Projects and/or Working Groups to be managed within the Program, and an initial member roster for all Projects and Working Groups.
+New Program proposals must include the name of the proposed PMC Lead, the proposed scope, descriptions of the initial Projects to be managed within the Program, and an initial member roster for all Projects.
 Program proposals are reviewed by the Board, and if accepted, the Program will be created.
-Thereafter, new Projects and Working Groups may be created within that Program following the approval process defined in the Program’s Program Operations Policy.
+Thereafter, new Projects may be created within that Program following the approval process defined in the Program’s Program Operations Policy.

 IV.
 PROGRAM OPERATIONS

+Program Management Committees.
+Each Program must be governed by a Program Management Committee (PMC) consisting of one or more Program Participants.
+Each PMC must have a single PMC Lead responsible for interfacing with the Program Liaison and reporting to the Foundation’s board.

 Program Operations Policy.
-Each Program must operate according to a publicly documented Program Operations Policy that sets out the policies and operating procedures applicable to the Projects and Working Groups within that Program.
+Each Program must operate according to a publicly documented Program Operations Policy that sets out the policies and operating procedures applicable to the Projects within that Program.
 Programs are encouraged to adopt the Foundation’s standard Program Operations Policy, however the Board may approve amendments to the standard Program Operations Policy proposed by a Program either at the time of founding, or at any point during the Program’s operation.
-At a minimum, each Program must at all times maintain a PMC Lead responsible for interfacing with the Board on behalf of the Program, and must take any Board and/or Foundation recommendations into consideration.
+Foundation recommendations into consideration.

 Delegation.
-Programs may choose to delegate Project-, or Working Group-specific decisions to the affected Project or Working Group, including (but not limited to): Project Lead selection, Working Group Chair selection, approval of Committers and Participants, selection of technical architecture and design, development themes and initiatives, backlog and task list creation and management, and team composition.
+Programs may choose to delegate Project-specific decisions to the affected Project, including (but not limited to): Project Lead selection, approval of Committers and Participants, selection of technical architecture and design, development themes and initiatives, backlog and task list creation and management, and team composition.

 Programs may not delegate decision-making authority regarding lifecycle or Foundation policy matters.